maverickactuary/1actuary/content/3buildingblocks/index.md

 These determine the possibilities for and importance of the core items.

 **Reinsurance terms** drive your pricing, support or limit your underwriting and largely set your business model and profitability.
 Choosing the right reinsurer, structure and level is therefore critical.
-Traditional tenders may not be the best option for all.
+Big tenders may not work for you.

 **Distribution channels** determine the importance of price and underwriting and affect mortality.
 In most channels analyzing the effect of different distributors &ndash; and taking appropriate action &ndash; offers scope for competitive advantage: a point increasingly recognized by insurers and reinsurers.